Chayanon-Ninyawee/KMIDS-TDF-WRO-Future-Engineers-2024/README.md

   - Description: We use a single DC motor to power the two back wheels due to its high power output.
 It is connected to a differential to help distribute power to the back wheels as needed, ensuring smooth and efficient power distribution.
 The rubber wheels provide grip on surfaces, preventing slippage and improving overall performance.
-The use of high-traction rubber ensures that the vehicle can maneuver effectively on various surfaces encountered during the competition.
+The use of high traction rubber ensures that the vehicle can maneuver effectively on various surfaces encountered during the competition.
 The differential mechanism is crucial for maintaining balance and stability, especially when the vehicle makes sharp turns

-3. Steering Machenism
+3. Steering Mechanism
    - Servo motor: The servo motor in the front bridge of our vehicle allows for sharp cornering and precise steering control.
 This mechanism is critical for navigating tight spaces and obstacles efficiently.
 The servo motor's ability to provide fine control over the steering